wikimedia/wikimedia-discovery-rainbow/tab_documentation/app_events.md

 * There is a spike in events on 2 June 2015 because of a release of the iOS app that added search logging.
 This has been [confirmed](https://phabricator.wikimedia.org/T102098) by a mobile apps software engineer.

 * '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
 See [T150915](https://phabricator.wikimedia.org/T150915) for more details.
+* '__B__': on 2018-05-10 the iOS app fixed a bug which prevent search events being sent to [MobileWikiAppSearch](https://meta.wikimedia.org/wiki/Schema:MobileWikiAppSearch) and adjust the sampling rate to 100%.
+See [T192520](https://phabricator.wikimedia.org/T192520) for more details.
+Please note that the iOS app only collects data from users who agree to share their usage report with us.

 Outages and inaccuracies
 ------